oddbird/oddleventy/content/blog/2025/box-model.md

 But more important to me,
 _that's not the best use of `box-sizing`_.

-## Box-model is more useful when it doesn't inherit!
+## Box-sizing is more useful when it doesn't inherit!

 Contrary to popular belief,
 there's not a _modern_ `border-box` model,